 Jake Robertson

-I'm a Master's student, machine learner, and early-career researcher, fascinated about the legal, ethical, and philosophical intersections of AI and society.
-Currently I'm working on socio-technical problems in machine learning such as interpretability and fairness.
+I'm a PhD student fascinated about the legal, ethical, and technical intersections of AI and society.
+Currently working on algorithmic fairness, Causal ML, Prior-Fitted Networks (PFNS), and soon to be LLMs.
 Check out my work below!

 Publications

 Jake Robertson, Catherine Stinson, and Ting Hu.
 2022.
 A Bio-Inspired Framework for Machine Bias Interpretation.
 In Proceedings of the 2022 AAAI/ACM Conference on AI, Ethics, and Society (AIES’22), August 1–3, 2022, Oxford, United Kingdom.
-ACM, New York, NY, USA, 11 pages
+11 pages

 Jake Robertson and Ting Hu.
 2021.
 An Evolutionary Approach to Interpretable Learning.
 In Proceedings of the Genetic and Evolutionary Computation Conference 2021 (GECCO’21), July 10-14, 2021, Lille, France.
-ACM, New York, NY, USA, 2 pages
+2 pages

 Google Scholar